 The Best Process For Re-Seasoning Cast Iron

-Step 3: Now wipe all that oil off with paper towels or a non-fuzzy cotton cloth.
-YES, all of it!
-It will look dull and no longer shiny, like all the flax oil is gone, but it isn’t.
-A very thin layer remains, and that’s exactly what you want.
-You are going to bake (polymerize) this oil into the pores of the pan, thereby sealing them.
+Now, wipe off ALL the oil.
+Yes, all of it!
+The pan will look dull and like the flax seed oil is all gone, but believe me, it isn't.
+A very thin layer remains, and that's exactly what we want.

-NOTE: For best results with keeping your cast iron clear always clean your pans while they are warm, just after using!
+For best results, clean cast iron pans while still warm, just after using.

 Smoke Points Of Various Oils

 |Canola oil||High Oleic||475°F||246°C|